-Amongst his many public policy roles, Dr. Goodman is Chair of the California Council on Science and Technology (advising the Governor and State Legislature of California), a member of the University of California Innovation Council, a member of the board of the Pacific Institute, former Chair of the National Research Council's Board on Life Sciences (advising the Federal Government), and past President of the McKnight Endowment Fund for Neuroscience.
+Amongst his many public policy roles, Dr. Goodman is a member of the University of California Innovation Council, a member of the board of the Pacific Institute, former Chair of the National Research Council's Board on Life Sciences, former Chair of the California Council on Science and Technology, and past President of the McKnight Endowment Fund for Neuroscience.

 Mike is a General Partner and Team Leader of Lightstone Ventures (LSV) and focuses on investments in the biopharmaceutical and medical device sectors.
 He is based in the firm's Menlo Park, CA office, where he also serves as a General Partner at Advanced Technology Ventures (ATV).
 His representative investments include Altura Medical (acquired by Lombard), Ardian (acquired by Medtronic), EndoGastric Solutions, GI Dynamics (ASX: GID), Holaira, MicroVention (acquired by Terumo), Plexxikon (acquired by Daiichi Sankyo), PowerVision, Second Genome and TranS1 (NASDAQ: TSON).